PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/appgw/README.md

 The `rules` property is quite flexible, there are several limitations though.
 Their origin comes from the Application Gateway rather than the code itself.
 They are:

-* `priority` property is required for all Application Gateways v2
+* `priority` property is required since 2021-08-01 AzureRM API update
 * `listener.port` has to be specified at minimum to create a valid rule
-* `listener.port` has to be unique between rules unless `listener.host_names` is used
+* `listener.port` has to be unique between rules unless `listener.host_names` is used (all rules sharing a port have to have `listener.host_names` specified)
-* a health check probe has to have a host header specified, this is done by either setting the header directly in `probe.host` property, or by inheriting it from http backend setting (one of `backend.hostname_from_backend` or `backend.hostname` has to be set)
+* a health check probe has to have a host header specified, this is done by either setting the header directly in `probe.host` property, or by inheriting it from http backend settings (one of `backend.hostname_from_backend` or `backend.hostname` has to be set)
 * when creating a redirect rule `backend` and `probe` cannot be set
 * the probe has to use the same protocol as the associated http backend settings, different port can be used though